 Utah dual utilizes their Investigator team.
-The Supervisor and nine investigators conduct interstate New Entrant Safety Audits and interstate and intrastate Carrier Investigations.
+The two supervisors and currently qualified investigators conduct interstate New Entrant Safety Audits and interstate and intrastate Carrier Investigations.
+We will hire two more investigators to be at full staffing.
 Utah results for New Entrant Safety Audits has been outstanding.
-Our on-time completion rate is over 99% effective.
+Our on-time completion rate has been over 99% effective but we slipped a bit in the 3rd quarter of FY 2018 down to 96%.
+We will regain that 99% on-time rate in FY 2019.
+The on-time percentage has been our focus rather than a specific number of safety audits.
 The investigators are committed to meeting their goals and conducting their assigned audits timely.
-The Supervisor watches NEWS daily for inventory and for audits that are not assigned or approaching the deadline.
+The Supervisors watch NEWS daily for inventory and for audits that are not assigned or approaching the deadline.
 Those items are followed-up on immediately so a carrier does not slip through the cracks.

-We have projected 50 on-site and 300 off-site audits to be completed for FY 2018.
+We have projected 25 on-site and 300 off-site audits to be completed for FY 2019 and moving forward into the future.
 Those projected goals are based on past results.
 All audits that meet the off-site criteria will be conducted off-site.
 The only challenges we have faced over the past couple of years is turnover.
 Retirements and promotions have kept us scrambling for a certified investigator workforce.
 Currently, 44% of our staff has been in place less than a month.
-We anticipate that it will be December before they are fully trained and certified to function fully in their investigator role.
-That may create some challenges for Utah in this area.
+We anticipate that it will be at least February 2019 before they are fully trained and certified to function in their Safety Audit investigator role.
+That creates some challenges for Utah in this area but we are prepared to move forward.

-Activity Plan: Include a description of the activities proposed to help achieve the objectives.
+Activity Plan for FY 2019 - 2021: Include a description of the activities proposed to help achieve the objectives.
 If group audits are planned, include an estimate of the number of group audits.

-- 1. Training and certification of our four new investigators. - 2.
-The Investigator Supervisor reviews NEWS daily.
-He checks for new inventory and upcoming due dates to make sure all assignments are made and and are being followed up on properly. - 3.
+1. Training and certification of our two new investigators.

+- 2. The Investigator Supervisors reviews NEWS daily.
+They check for new inventory and upcoming due dates to make sure all assignments are made and are being followed up on properly. - 3.
 Monthly staff meetings to check progress and make sure the investigators have all the tools necessary to complete their assignments.